vanvalenlab/deepcell-label/README.md

 ### Adjusting the Canvas

-DeepCell Label can adjust how to dispaly labels and images.
+DeepCell Label can adjust how to display labels and images.
 With these changes, we can make out finer details while labeling.

 Scroll on the canvas to change brightness.